 Stephanie Kowalick (B.A.
 '06) is Collections Manager/Registrar at USC Fisher Museum of Art.
 She is the former Collections Associate and Assistant Registrar for Loans and Exhibitions at the Autry National Center, a history museum in Los Angeles.

-Kari Lentz (B.A., '10) is Staff Archaeologist at William Self Associates, Inc. in the San Francisco Bay Area.
-As an undergraduate she double majored in Anthropology and HAVC and focused her studies oncolonial encounters in the New World.
+Kari Lentz (B.A.
+'10) is Staff Archaeologist at William Self Associates, Inc. in the San Francisco Bay Area.
+As an undergraduate she double majored in Anthropology and HAVC and focused her studies on colonial encounters in the New World.
 Since graduating she has conducted fieldwork in Oaxaca,... more

 Karen Moss is an art historian, curator and educator who is currently Interim Chair/Adjunct Professor in the Public Practice MFA program at Otis College of Art and Design and Adjunct Faculty in the USC Roski Curatorial Practices MA program.

 Georgia Mowry (B.A.
 '16) double majored in HAVC and Art.
 Through her undergraduate studies and a semester abroad in Paris, she discovered her passion for museums.
 She worked as the Business Development Coordinator at the Dali17 Museum in Monterey, California, which houses the country’s largest... more

-Emily (B.A., '10) received her Masters of Arts Administration from Teachers College Columbia University in New York City in 2013.
+Emily Munro (B.A.
+'10) received her Masters of Arts Administration from Teachers College Columbia University in New York City in 2013.
 She is currently the Communications Specialist and Grants Associate at the Children's Museum of Manhattan.

-Natalie (B.A., '90) is Director/Curator of the Pence Gallery, a not-for-profit in Davis (established 1975).
+Natalie Nelson (B.A.
+'90) is Director/Curator of the Pence Gallery, a not-for-profit in Davis (established 1975).
 In addition to exhibitions and lectures, the Pence is heavily involved with arts in the schools (ArtSmart).

-Erin O'Toole (B.A., '92) is associate curator of photography at the San Francisco Museum of Modern Art.
+Dr. Erin O'Toole (B.A.
+'92) is associate curator of photography at the San Francisco Museum of Modern Art.
 Most recently she collaborated with Leo Rubinfien and Sarah Greenough on the retrospective exhibition Garry Winogrand (2013), which traveled to the National Gallery of Art, the Metropolitan... more

-Kailani Polzak is a post-doctoral fellow in Art History at Williams College.
+Kailani Polzak (B.A.
+'07) is a post-doctoral fellow in Art History at Williams College.
 She specializes in European visual culture of the eighteenth and nineteenth centuries and is particularly interested in the pictorial politics of race and colonialism in Oceania.
+Kailani has conducted... more

-Matthew Simms (BA UCSC art history and studio art 1990, PhD Harvard, 1998) is Professor of Art History at CSU Long Beach.
+Dr. Matthew Simms (B.A.
+'90) is Professor of Art History at CSU Long Beach.
 He received his Ph.D. from Harvard in 1998.
 His publications include "Between Drawing and Painting: Cézanne's Watercolors" (Yale, 2008) and a monograph entitled "Robert Irwin: A Conditional Art" (Yale, 2016).
+He is also... more

-Fallin Steffen (B.A., '10) completed a Masters degree in Preservation Studies from Tulane University in New Orleans in 2015.
+Fallin Steffen (B.A.
+'10) completed a Masters degree in Preservation Studies from Tulane University in New Orleans in 2015.
 She moved back to the Santa Cruz area to start her own small business, Sequoia Preservation Works, which offers historic architecture consultation and historic materials... more

-Laurel (B.A.
+Laurel Waycott (B.A.
 '05) is a Ph.D. candidate in the history of science and medicine at Yale University.
 Her dissertation explores the way biological thinking shaped conceptions of decoration, ornament and pattern at the turn of the twentieth century.
 After Santa Cruz, Laurel earned an M.A. in... more

-Lily (B.A., '03) went on to receive a joint PhD in Art History from Northwestern University and the Ecole des Hautes Etudes en Sciences Sociales (Paris) in 2012.
+Dr. Lily Woodruff (B.A.
+'03) received a joint Ph.D. in Art History from Northwestern University and the Ecole des Hautes Etudes en Sciences Sociales (Paris) in 2012.
 Currently, she is an Assistant Professor of Art History at Michigan State University.
 Her scholarly articles and criticism have... more